 “I can say I’m one of the lucky ones”

 Logic, I think, always prevails for someone like Manolo who went on to say that, despite the boredom with not a lot to do and so many daylight hours to fill, leaving the safety of his home was a definite no-no!
 Better to stay indoors than move out to an area where the dreaded virus lurks ready to pounce and emit untold harm.
 And I’m sure advised many other seniors of minnesota to do likewise: stay home and not risk venturing outdoors where the risks and outcome can be so tragic.
-For those looking for an alternate option, consider To take care of the elderly in your family, check out the Vancouver memory care center if your loved one has been having trouble with their short term memory or has been diagnosed with Alzheimer for the proper memory care they need.
+For those looking for an alternate option, consider to take care of the elderly in your family, check out the Vancouver memory care center if your loved one has been having trouble with their short term memory or has been diagnosed with Alzheimer for the proper memory care they need.